Tapchicoma/presentations/intro-to-koin/koin.md

 # What is Dependency injection

-**Main principle** - object delegates creation of dependencies to some _external object_, so they can be provided via:
+**Main principle** - object delegates creation of dependencies to some _external object_.

+--

+They can be provided via:

 - _constructor parameters_

+--

 - _external object instance (service locator)_

+--

 - _setters_

+--

 - _interface injection_

 ???